unexist/blog/_posts/2022-07-21-orchestration-with-nomad.md

 ## Working with jobs

 When you want to run something on [Nomad][30], you normally start with a [job][24].
-A [job][24] - or rather a job file - is the primary work horse and describes in a declarative way the tasks you want to run.
+A [job][24] - or rather a job file - is the primary work horse and describes the tasks you want to run in a declarative way.

 Behind the scene, whenever a [job][24] is submitted, [Nomad][30] starts with an [evaluation][12] to determine necessary steps for this workload.